FactFiber/devspace-nginx-auth-jwt/README.md

 this will be directly encoded.
 If the claim is an array of strings, this will first be json encoded, then base64 encoded.

+Response headers can also be configured via the query.
+Use a query parameter of the form `responses_foo=bar` to encode claims "bar" in response header "foo".

 # Additional information

 * [Useful example from ingress docs](https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/customization/external-auth-headers/)